KARNATISAITHARUN/documentation/using-ocular/configure-extend/execute-code.md

 ```

-## Every time you start Ocular
+## Every Session

-To execute initialization code every time you start ShiftLeft Ocular, simply write it to a `.sc` file in your `~/.shiftleft/ocular/` directory.
+To execute initialization code every time you start ShiftLeft Ocular, simply write the initialization code to a `.sc` file in your `~/.shiftleft/ocular/` directory.

-A good convention is to use `~/.shiftleft/ocular/predef.sc`, but Ocular will execute all `.sc` files on every startup.
+A good convention is to use `~/.shiftleft/ocular/predef.sc`, but ShiftLeft Ocular executes all `.sc` files on every startup.

 ```
 echo 'def foo = 42' > ~/.shiftleft/ocular/predef.sc